noders-team/lava-provider-ansible/README.md

 ## Prerequisites

-- Ubuntu 22.04 LTS (Also Verified on Ubuntu 24.04 LTS and Debian 12)
+- Ubuntu 22.04 LTS (Also Verified on Ubuntu 24.04 LTS)
 - Ansible 2.9 or later
 - At least 4GB RAM
 - At least 100GB free disk space